Fine chemical: Biotechnology

-Biosynthesis i.e. the conversion of organic materials into fine chemicals by microorganisms, is used for the production of both small molecules (using enzymes in whole cell systems) and less complex, non-glycosylated big molecules, including peptides and simpler proteins.
+Biosynthesis, the conversion of organic materials into fine chemicals by microorganisms, is used for the production of both small molecules (using enzymes in whole cell systems) and less complex, non-glycosylated big molecules, including peptides and simpler proteins.
 The technology has been used for 10,000 years to produce food products, like alcoholic beverages, cheese, yogurt, and vinegar.
 In contrast to biocatalysis, a biosynthetic process does not depend on chemicals as starting materials, but only on cheap natural feedstock, such as glucose, to serve as nutrient for the cells.
 The enzyme systems triggered in the particular microorganism strain lead to the excretion of the desired product into the medium, or, in the case of HMW peptides and proteins, to the accumulation within so-called inclusion bodies in the cells.
 The key elements of fermentation development are strain selection and optimization, as well as media and process development.
 Dedicated plants are used for large-scale industrial production.
 As the volume productivity is low, the bioreactors, called fermenters, are large, with volumes that can exceed 250 m3.
 Product isolation was previously based on large-volume extraction of the medium containing the product.
-Modern isolation and membrane technologies, like reverse osmosis, ultra- and nano-filtration, or affinity chromatography can help to remove salts and by-products, and to concentrate the solution efficiently and in an environmentally friendly manner under mild conditions.
+Modern isolation and membrane technologies, like reverse osmosis, ultra- and nano-filtration and affinity chromatography can help to remove salts and by-products, and concentrate the solution efficiently and in an environmentally friendly manner under mild conditions.
 The final purification is often achieved by conventional chemical crystallization processes.
 In contrast to the isolation of small molecules, the isolation and purification of microbial proteins is tedious and often involves a number of expensive large-scale chromatographic operations.
 Examples of large-volume LMW products made by modern industrial microbial biosynthetic processes are monosodium glutamate (MSG), vitamin B2 (riboflavin), and vitamin C (ascorbic acid).
 In vitamin B2, riboflavin, the original six- to eight-step synthetic process starting from barbituric acid has been substituted completely by a microbial one-step process, allowing a 95% waste reduction and an approximately 50% manufacturing cost reduction.
 In ascorbic acid, the five-step process (yield ≈ 85%) starting from D-glucose, originally invented by Tadeus Reichstein in 1933, is being gradually substituted by a more straightforward fermentative process with 2-ketogluconic acid as pivotal intermediate.
 After the discovery of penicillin in 1928 by Sir Alexander Fleming from colonies of the bacterium Staphylococcus aureus, it took more than a decade before a powdery form of the medicine was developed.
 Since then, many more antibiotics and other secondary metabolites have been isolated and manufactured by microbial fermentation on a large scale.
-Some important antibiotics besides penicillin are cephalosporins, azithromycin, bacitracin, gentamicin, rifamycin, streptomycin, tetracycline, and vancomycin.
+Some important antibiotics, other than penicillin, are cephalosporins, azithromycin, bacitracin, gentamicin, rifamycin, streptomycin, tetracycline, and vancomycin.